ExpediaGroup/stream-registry/README.md

 and a variety of synchronous and asynchronous calls permeate the enterprise.
 The need for a declarative, central authority for discovery and orchestration of stream management emerges.
 This is what a stream registry provides.
-In much the same way that DNS provides a name translation service for an ip address, by way of analogy, a stream-registry provides a “name service” for streams.
+In much the same way that DNS provides a name translation service for an ip address, by way of analogy, a stream-registry provides a “metadata service” for streams.
 By centralizing stream metadata, a stream translation service for producer and/or consumer stream coördinates becomes possible.
 This centralized, yet democratized, stream metadata function thus streamlines operational complexity via stream lifecycle management, stream discovery, stream availability and resiliency.